Caernarfon bypass given the green light

 Plans for a new £135m Caernarfon and Bontnewydd bypass have been given the go-ahead.

-The new six mile (10km) road "is a significant development in north west Wales," the Welsh Government said.
+The new six mile (10km) road will "connect communities" said First Minister Carwyn Jones.

-It added it would be vital in alleviating current traffic congestion and reducing journey times in the area.
+He added it would also be vital in alleviating current traffic congestion and reducing journey times in the area.

-Construction had been expected to begin last autumn after a public inquiry ended.
+Construction could start in November and be completed by spring 2021 with a process to award a contract set to start in June.

 - Protest over Caernarfon bypass delay